arslanarm/sarser/README.md

 # SARSER - Simple ARgument parSER

 Sarser is a library, purpose of which is to create a small cli programms with extremly simple api.
-Some functions of other argument parser libraries are not implemented purposfully.
+Some functions of other argument parser libraries are not implemented purposefully.
 If you want a flexable library for parsing arguments consider using [zig-args](https://github.com/MasterQ32/zig-args).